-Type of Crane Mounting Maximum Load Ratings (% of Tipping Loads)

-Locomotive, without outriggers:

-Booms 60 feet or less 85

-Booms over 60 feet 85

-Locomotive, using outriggers fully extended 80

-Crawler, without outriggers 75

-Crawler, using outriggers fully extended 85

-Truck and wheel mounted without outriggers or using outriggers fully extended.
-85
+Type of Crane Mounting Maximum Load Ratings (% of Tipping Loads) Locomotive, using outriggers fully extended 80 Crawler, without outriggers 75 Crawler, using outriggers fully extended 85 Truck and wheel mounted without outriggers or 85 using outriggers fully extended.
+Unless this results in less than 30,000 pound-feet net stabilizing moment of the rail, which will be minimum with such booms.